mdeguzis/documents/programming/python/how-to/buildout.md

 # Overview

+Buildout allows you to define package sets with any multitude of python package versions.
+Simply put a buildout.cfg (or specified cfg from buildout.cfg) in a new folder, define some paramaters, and you have a completely different set of modules/libraries etc.

+# Features

+* Isolation (each buildout directory is separate)
+* Repeatability (try to include version numbers in setup.py and/or versions tag in buildout.cfg)
+* Deployment
+ * An application installed inside a buildout is protected because it has it's own copy of every egg it needs
+ * Recipes already exist for creating configuration files and setting up databases, and you can learn to write your own.

+## Components

 * source in src directory

 Placing source in a separate src directory is a common convention.
 It violates “shallow is better than nested”.
-Smaller projects may benefit from putting sources in the root directory,
+Smaller projects may benefit from putting sources in the root directory.

 * setup.py for defining egg

 Assuming that the project will eventually produce an egg, we have a setup file for the project.
-As we’ll see later, this can be very minimal to start.
+Changes to a setup.py will be immediately reflected in what buildout produces.
+Remove a dependency, it is removed from your buildout.
+This is crucial to the concept of buildout, as this automatically manages what is installed in, say `./bin/`.
+With `easy_install`, for instance, you must managed this all manually, and this is where buildout shines.

 * README.txt